How to Prep Pinewood Derby Axles

 - Proper safety equipment

 - Some sort of drill, drill press, or lathe.
 NO DREMEL!!!!!
-Spins / removed material too aggressively.
+It spins and removes material too aggressively.